COVID-19 Precautions for Playing Croquet – 15th May 2021

-This Statement has been prepared using material supplied by the Croquet Association (CA) which had been reviewed by the Department of Digital, Culture, Media and Sport.
+This Statement has been prepared using material supplied by the Croquet Association (CA) which has been made with consultation with the Department of Digital, Culture, Media and Sport.

 The CA material has been modified to suit the particular situation of this club, its player type and the club’s management.

-Will allow play from 29th May 2020 provided the requirements of this statement are adhered to by each player.
+will allow play to continue provided the requirements of this statement are adhered to by each player.

-Upon arrival wash, or clean using a sanitiser, their hands before touching the shed or any equipment.
+Upon arrival clean using a sanitiser, their hands before touching the shed or any equipment.

 Clean the shed padlock and any section of the door you intend touching.